 But as consumers' decisions are usually made based on recommendations of intermediaries such as installers, chimneysweepers, and architects, concerns from these categories of professionals must be considered and dealt with.
 Intermediaries must get the necessary support to be motivated enough to promote renewable solutions instead of fossil fuel-based systems.
-This support can - and should likely - be monetary (e.g. by tax reductions, subsidized training, etc.).
-The use of certifications and transparent platforms for providing and disseminating information on the design and performance data of installed systems would also constitute a trigger.
-Environmental and financial savings should therefore demonstrate to the professional groups the necessity of engagement2.

-The market uptake of renewable heating and cooling appliances also means that new skills will be required from energy planners, heating system providers, and installers as emerging automation, IT solutions, and
+The market uptake of renewable heating and cooling appliances also means that new skills will be required from energy planners, heating system providers, and installers as emerging automation, IT solutions, and services become prevalent in the H&C sector.
+A mix of interdisciplinary skills, including control engineering, energy engineering, and computer science will be essential.
+A new position of energy manager will emerge in cities, whose role will be central to drive the renewable heating and cooling transition.